• Login

 • Fluid Interfaces

 Minsol "Michelle" Kim is a Master's student and researcher at the MIT Media Lab.
-Her past work spans Human-Computer Interaction (HCI), IoT, wearable devices, Brain-Computer Interfaces (BCIs), and HealthML.
+Her past work spans Human-Computer Interaction (HCI), wearable devices, Brain-Computer Interfaces (BCIs), and HealthML.
 She has presented and published at major conferences, including CHI and IEEE BSN.

 She graduated Magna Cum Laude from Wellesley College with a Bachelor's degree in Computer Science and Statistics.
 As a certified GEL2 in the MIT Gordon Engineering Leadership Program, she has coached and led students from MIT and Wellesley, collaborating with industry experts to cultivate engineering leadership.